Chant (Benedictine Monks of Santo Domingo de Silos album): Reception

 Reviewers expressed surprise at the commercial success of the album.

 Not only had Gregorian chant been regarded as a specialist market by record companies, but also other monastic choirs, such as that of Solesmes Abbey, had enjoyed a higher profile as recording artists than the Silos monks.
-However, there had already been evidence that Gregorian chant could break through to a mass market with the success in the classical charts of A Feather on the Breath of God and in the pop charts the project Enigma in 1990/91, specifically the single "Sadeness (Part I)".
+However, there had already been evidence that Gregorian chant could break through to a mass market with the success in the classical charts of the 1982 album A Feather on the Breath of God and in the pop charts the project Enigma in 1990/91, specifically the single "Sadeness (Part I)".

 The monks normally follow a routine based on their monastic duties.
-However, following the commercial success of Chant they made publicity appearances and were interviewed on The Tonight Show and Good Morning America.
+However, following the commercial success of Chant, they made publicity appearances and were interviewed on The Tonight Show and Good Morning America.

 Sequel albums

 Chant Noël: Chants For The Holiday Season was released 1 November 1994, with Chant II released 17 October 1995 and Chant III on 17 September 1996.

 In 1998, Chant was reissued as a gold-audiophile CD by Mobile Fidelity Sound Lab.
 In 2004, it was re-issued along with its follow-up, Chant II as Chant: The Anniversary Edition by Angel/EMI Classics.

 The album was spoofed by members of the comedy rock band Big Daddy, performing as the Benzedrine Monks of Santa Domonica, in their album Chantmania, which included Gregorian-inspired versions of notable pop songs.
 Sandra Boynton also produced a book and CD entitled Grunt: Pigorian Chant from Snouto Domoinko de Silo.

 Ravi Shankar claimed that his album of Indian chants, Chants of India (1997), was conceived when Angel were looking to repeat the commercial success of Chant.